-So you want to write a nice review?
-As I glide through a tremendous Steam list full of unique reviews, it’s actually pretty awesome that gamers are getting involved and writing thoughtful reviews even though some are, not inaccurately, blunt.
+So you want to know how to write game reviews?
+As I glide through a tremendous Steam list full of unique reviews, it’s actually pretty awesome that gamers are getting involved and writing thoughtful reviews even though some are, not inaccurately, candid.
 Praising reviews and critical reviews both serve a purpose.
 Even a 5-word sentence that reads something like “Just spins me around infinitely” is actually helpful, because if the game costs $20, you might have a point.
 But let me tell you how, for me, nice reviews are still the best review.

 I don’t want to teach a gaming audience how to leave nasty reviews for a bunch of games on Steam though!
 HECK NO. I won’t have you playing any of that foosball.